 Something Deeply Hidden is a book that pleasantly stretches the mind.
 It even makes previous books I have read, such as The Case Against Reality, a bit more understandable.
 Although, as an aside, my impression is that Hoffmann’s assertion of conscious agents being at the base of everything (Carroll calls it idealism on pages 223-224) is totally at loggerheads with Carroll’s understanding of quantum mechanics.
 Even though the finer points might still elude me (perhaps I should take it down a notch and pick up Quantum: A Guide For The Perplexed), Carroll convinces that the study of quantum foundations is a worthwhile and interesting academic pursuit.
 And given his pleasant writing style, I am certainly tempted by his other book, The Big Picture.

 Disclosure: The publisher provided a review copy of this book.
 The opinion expressed here is my own, however.

-Other recommended products mentioned in this review:
+Other recommended books mentioned in this review: